arnaud-lb/php-memory-profiler/README.md

 ## Troubleshooting

- * If you are experiencing crashes, try disabling malloc hooks by setting HAVE_MALLOC_HOOKS to 0 in config.h after running configure; then run ``make clean && make && make install``.
-(Using malloc hooks may crash if some other extension uses threads internally.)
  * The extensions may conflict with xdebug, blackfire, or other extensions.
 If that's the case for you, please report it.

 ## PHP versions